jasonpriem/schol-search-study/instructions.md

 ## step 1: primary search tool

-<a href="mailto:priem@email.unc.edu?subject=[schol-search q1]">Email us</a> with

-a yes/no answer to this question: "is Google Scholar the primary tool you use for scholarly searches?"
+<a href="mailto:priem@email.unc.edu">Email us</a> with a yes/no answer to this question: "is Google Scholar the primary tool you use for scholarly searches?"

 ## step 2: consent form